 As with previous births, I keep thinking about how quickly time passes.
 It doesn’t seem possible that so many years have already passed since Breelyn’s siblings were born.
 And yet, they have.
 Inevitably the children will grow up, and the whole process will feel faster than I might like.
 Thankfully, we have plenty of good memories from the past to look back on.
 And already, Breelyn is helping create more memories for us to enjoy one day.

-I’ll be taking a break from blogging for the next few weeks while we get adjusted to this new chapter in our life as a family.
+I’ll be taking a break from blogging for the next few weeks as we adjust to Breelyn’s arrival.